 AIM FOR ZERO

-FOLLOW GOOGLE’S GUIDELINES FOR VOICE SEARCH QUERIES
+FOLLOW GOOGLE’S GUIDELINES FOR VOICE SEARCH

-There are four key criteria you need to keep in mind for voice search:
+According to Google’s 2017 guidelines, there are four key criteria you need to keep in mind for voice search:

 - Length: Find a middle ground between too much and too little content.

 - Elocution: Content needs to be easily pronounced and translated into speech correctly, so avoid using complex language

 You can meet these criteria by making sure your content is clear, concise and correct – no matter the language.
 Professional, in-country linguists can make sure your content is both authentic and natural while remaining consistent with your brand voice.

 Voice search is not just restricted to in-home technology like Amazon Echo; it can also be used on the go with smartphones, wearable devices, tablets, laptops, and in-car assistants.